-Silly me thought she got the right one for Missy at a heck of a deal for $39.95 on Amazon, but then realized that I purchased the Front Range Harness instead.
-Duh.
-I believe it was a late night purchase, so lesson learned 😉
+Silly me thought she got the right one for Missy at a heck of a deal for $39.95 on Amazon.
+But then I realized that I purchased the Front Range Harness instead.

 So either way, I still need to get a Load Up Harness for both pups ($79.95), which will be an early July purchase.

-Update: I purchased a Load Up harness for my big boy Buzz and compared it to Missy’s Front Range harness in the blog post below (clickable picture).
+Update: I purchased a Load Up harness for my big boy Buzz and compared it to Missy’s Front Range harness in this blog post.